15 Best Iranian Movies to Learn Persian

 1. A Separation (2011)

-When I saw A Separation, I was so appalled over how good an Iranian movie could be.
+When I saw A Separation, I was appalled by how good an Iranian movie could be.

 Set in present-day Iran, A Separation is a fascinating melodrama about a troubled marriage.
 This is my all-time favorite Iranian flick.

-Directed and written by Asghar Farhadi, the flick narrates a complex story of an unhappily married middle-class couple with an eleven-year daughter, Termeh.
+Directed and written by Asghar Farhadi, the film tells the story of a middle-class couple who are unhappily married and have an eleven-year-old daughter, Termeh.

 Both love each other, but Simin (the wife) wants to move abroad for a better life.
-However, the husband (Nader) intends to remain in Iran to care for his sick father.
+The husband (Nader) intends to remain in Iran to care for his sick father.

-It eventually led to a demand for divorce by Simin.
-It was followed by a chain of events and intense court-drama that makes the film gripping, unusual, and full of emotions.
+It eventually led to Simin’s demand for divorce.
+This was followed by a chain of events and intense court drama that made the film gripping, unusual, and full of emotion.

-The film shows the essence of being human and doesn’t take any side.
-If you’re after the best Persian movies, a separation could be a top choice.
+The film shows the essence of being human and doesn’t take sides.
+A Separation could be a top choice if you’re looking for the best Persian movies.

-It won over 100 nominations and awards, including the best foreign-language film for the Golden Globes and Oscars.
-The dialogues are helpful to improve pronunciation.
+It won more than 100 nominations and awards, including Best Foreign Language Film at the Golden Globes and the Oscars.
+The dialogues help improve pronunciation.

 2. Children of Heaven (1997)

-The 1997 Persian movie presents an adorable tale of two siblings Ali and Zahra, living a miserable and stressful life.
+The 1997 Persian film presents an adorable tale of two siblings, Ali and Zahra, who live miserable, stressful lives.

-When Ali loses his sister’s pair of shoes, he goes to find them.
-When he failed, he tries a new heartwarming trick to get a new pair of shoes.
+When Ali loses his sister’s pair of shoes, he finds them.
+When he fails, he tries a new heartwarming trick to get a new pair of shoes.

-The acting of Ali and Zohra is splendid, and the storyline is a very touching one.
-If you’re searching for “real cinema” to help you improve Persian, this is a film to keep on your favorite list.
+The acting of Ali and Zohra is splendid, and the storyline is very touching.
+If you’re searching for “real cinema” to help you improve your Persian, this is a film to keep on your favorite list.

 The conversational context is encouraging for a beginner.